 13. Delegate Selection Meetings

-13.1 Members must have purchased a membership a minimum of fourteen (14) days in advance of a Delegate Selection Meeting to be eligible to vote or run for election, or earlier if so designated by the organization for which the meeting has been called.
+13.1 Members must have purchased a membership a minimum of fourteen (14) days in advance of a Delegate Selection Meeting, and have been a member in good standing for said period, in order to be eligible to vote or run for election, or earlier if so designated by the organization for which the meeting has been called.

 13.2 Notice of Delegate Selection Meetings must be sent in advance to the Association membership at least ten (10) days in advance of the meeting date, or earlier if so required by the organization for which the meeting has been called.